rickrain/k8s-volumes/README.md

 kubectl scale deployment nginx-deployment-03 --replicas=20

 # Show all the pods *and* the node that each pod is running on.
-# Notice that this time all 20 pods are running.
+# Again, just like in the previous tutorial, all 20 pods are running.
 That is because the volume mount
 # is mounting an Azure File Share, which supports SMB 3.0 and muliple R/W nodes simultaneously.
 kubectl get pods --output wide

+# Show the persistent volume
+kubectl get pv
+kubectl describe pv task-pv-volume

+# Show the persistent volume claim
+kubectl get pvc
+kubectl describe pvc file-storage-claim

 # Show the pv and pvc that was created in the Azure portal.

-# This is a good time to introduce Storage classes and to point out the 4 default storage classes AKS provides.
+# This is a good time to introduce Storage classes (int the portal) and to point out the 4 default
-# The reason this is important is because we can use a storage class to dynamically create PV/PVC's, which is
+# storage classes AKS provides.
+This is important because we can use a storage class to dynamically create
-# the recommended best practice and what we will see in the next section.
+# PV/PVC's, which is the recommended best practice and what we will see in the next section.

 # Delete the deployment
 kubectl delete -f ./04-shared-storage.yaml